MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Management/Start-Process.md

 ### -WorkingDirectory

 Specifies the location that the new process should start in.

-The default is the location of the executable file or document being started.
+When not specified, the cmdlet defaults to the fully-qualified location specified in the **FilePath** parameter.
+If the value of the **FilePath** parameter is not fully-qualified, it defaults to the current working directory of the calling process.

 Wildcards aren't supported.
 The path must not contain characters that would be interpreted as wildcards.

 ```yaml
 Type: System.String